-Billy and Ute FitzGerald founded their guide service in 1984.
+Billy and Ute FitzGerald founded their guided hiking in Alaska service in 1984.
 This was the culmination of ten years living and working in the Alaskan wilderness from the Brooks Range to the tip of the Alaska Peninsula and including the entire arc of the Alaska Range.

-Billy has worked together with planning teams from Denali National Park, the Matanuska-Susitna Borough and independent contractors while representing the community of Talkeetna.
+Billy has represented the community of Talkeetna while working together with planning teams from Denali National Park, the Matanuska-Susitna Borough, and independent contractors.

-He has worked with biologists capturing, collaring and monitoring sharp-tailed grouse migration patterns in central Alaska.
+Working with biologists, capturing, collaring, and monitoring sharp-tailed grouse migration patterns in central Alaska.